tsnrp/tsncor-website/README.md

 ## Code structure

-This is a relatively plain "hand-crafted" website with some HTML and CSS.
+This is a relatively plain "hand-crafted" website with some HTML and CSS, and a little PHP.
 You'll find the main structure in `index.html`, and the biggest part of the logic in `modules/store.js`.

 There's a very small bit of logic which runs server-side.
 This you'll find in the `api` directory.
 This part is responsible for caching the spreadsheet data, which is necessary since getting the data from the spreadsheet is quite slow.
+It also caches the award ribbon pictures.
+This is needed for the images to work.
+Google made a change in early 2024 that made it no longer possible to get the award images directly.

 ### Client